nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - `list` displays all students and lessons in TutorAid by only showing their names and list indexes.
 - `list -a` displays all students and lessons in TutorAid while showing all of their fields' data.

-### Deleting a student : `delete`
+### Deleting a student : `del -s`
-Deletes the specified student with the given student index from TutorAid.
+Deletes the student corresponding to the given student index from TutorAid.

 Format: `del -s STUDENT_INDEX`